stephensmum

 We have another 2 nights out here before we are able to fly home.
-We had a 9-night holiday and have already been stranded for 7 nights - so by the time we leave, we'll have been out here for twice as long as we intended.
-We were due to fly home on Thursday 15th, the day this all kicked off - now the plan is to fly home on Saturday 24th.
+We had a 9-night holiday and have already been stranded for 7 nights - so by the time we leave, we'll have been out here for twice as long as we intended. :sad2: We were due to fly home on Thursday 15th, the day this all kicked off - now the plan is to fly home on Saturday 24th.

 1st time we have been to the port to wave a ship off, didn't bother us at all, really enjoyed the afternoon saw all 3 ships go (DCL, RCCL & Carnival) watched the fishing boats some of them struggle to get boats out of water and they get a big cheer from everyone in the bar when they eventually do it, watched them cleaning the fish, talking to others waving the ships off, had a couple of drinks Karen got vodka and coke and it was all vodka just a splash of coke, I had bottle of Bud, Matt a coke cost $8 +$2 tip the place was really busy must get packed in the summer.
-We will spend another afternoon there sometime.just saw the wonder clip - wasn't it hard to watch it leaving and not be on it?
+We will spend another afternoon there sometime.

 we had lovely fruit here over the past week...